lh3/lh3.github.com/_posts/2024-03-05-what-high-performance-language-to-learn.md

 Python and R are the most popular programming lauguages in computational biology.
 However, they are slow unless you can find libraries written in other efficient languages.
 How slow?
-Often ~50 times slower than a C/C++ implementation.
+Often [~50 times slower][benchmark] than a C/C++ implementation.
 This means a one-minute task in C/C++ is turned into one hour and a one-hour task is turned into two days.
-When you have a new method in mind, the inefficiency of Python and R may become an obstacle and limit your stretch.
+When you have a new method with the bottleneck falling in to pure Python/R code, the inefficiency of Python/R may limit your stretch.

 Another practical problem, at least with Python, is the deployment of your tools.
 To run a Python program, users have to install dependencies on their machines.
 This is slow and sometimes problematic when dependencies of different packages conflictive with each other.
-With C/C++, it is possible, though takes efforts, to compile portable binaries that run on most machines.
+With C/C++, it is possible, though takes efforts, to compile portable binaries that do not require users to install dependencies.
 Properly distributed C/C++ tools are easier to install and use.

 ### Why Rust?